| Safe Haskell | Safe-Inferred |

 choice :: forall s (m :: Type -> Type) t u a.
 Stream s m t => [ParsecT s u m a] -> ParsecT s u m a Source #

-tries to apply the parsers in the list ps
+choice ps tries to apply the parsers in the list ps in order,

 until one of them succeeds.
 Returns the value of the succeeding